 The permanent placement principles provide a guide for casework and decisions by the Children’s Court.
 The department must demonstrate to the court that it has considered each of the placement options.

-The Permanency Support Program conversation guide for children and young people may help in explaining this to the child or young person being placed in out-of-home care.
+The Permanency Support Program info sheets for children and young people may help in explaining this to the child or young person being placed in out-of-home care.

 Aboriginal placement principles

 Aboriginal children and young people are much better off if they are living in a permanent, safe home with relatives or kin, in community and on Country.
 That's why keeping Aboriginal families together safely is a priority.